jay-sarkar/jay-sarkar.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: This page lists some of my engagements and service in the public domain.
+description: This page lists some of my service and engagements in the public domain.
 ---

-Professional engagements & service:
+Professional service & engagements: